lognav4-0/.github/profile/README.md

 ## LOGNAV Project 👋
+Welcome!
+This is the oficial organization for LOGNAV project.
+Here, you can access every repository containing content for freedom autonomous robot development.
+Each single repository has its features, README, and other stuff.
+Please, read them before contibuting!
+Our main repository right now is the "lognav" repo.
+It contains all our development in a single package.

 If you are using an NVIDIA GPU follow this tutorial to install the Docker2 (nvidia container toolkit): https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker